CanErsoy20/voluntracker/README.md

    ```

    For Firebase variables, you can check out [Firebase documentation](https://firebase.google.com/docs/admin/setup#initialize-sdk) or you can download the service account key from Firebase console.

+   For JWT secret keys, using the [HMAC algorithm is recommended](https://jwt.io/introduction).
+Though, it will work with any kind of string.

 5. Set up the database and start the development server: